Ring slings and wraps are the most suitable baby carriers to use with newborns.

 - Time-consuming to put on

-- It can get hot inside when wrapped
+- It can get hot inside when wrapped in fabric

-The instant calming effect of putting your baby in a wrap will be a godsend when you just cant get your baby to stop crying, or settle them before sleep.
+The instant calming effect of wearing babies in a wrap will be a godsend.
+Sometimes you just can’t get your baby to stop crying, or settle them before sleep.

 Some may prefer the sling, and it certainly has its place for the more casual baby wearer.
 For us though the wrap never let us down and it is a clear winner in this race.